 Approximately \$0.9 million and \$0.9 million of annuity reserves as of December 31, 2020 and 2019, respectively, related to annuity contracts originally issued by Ullico, are 100% ceded to Sagicor Life Insurance Company ("SLIC"), a Texas domestic company, in full transfer of risk related to these contracts.
 The annuity reserves are computed principally using assumptions based on the Corporation's experience and industry data.
 Interest rate assumptions used in establishing such reserves range from less than 1% to 5.5%.
-Ceded life insurance and annuity reserves are included in other liabilities on the Consolidated Balance Sheets, respectively.
+Ceded life insurance and annuity reserves are included in other assets and gross life insurance and annuity reserves are included in other liabilities on the Consolidated Balance Sheets, respectively.